2createStudio/postcss-sprites/README.md

 ###### hooks.onSaveSpritesheet

-> Hook that allows to rewrite the filepath of produced spritesheet.
+> Hook that allows to rewrite the data of produced spritesheet.

+> If returned value is string, it is used as filepath value, and if returned value is object, it is used as value which will be merged with current spritesheet data.

+> Returned value can also be Promise which should return either string or object.

 - Default: `null`
 - Required: `false`